About Us

 -

-Trevor MacFarlane is the Founding Director and CEO of Culture Commons.
-He sets the direction of the organisations, leads our national open policy development programmes and builds strategic relationships with key stakeholders across the creative, cultural and research ecosystem.
+Trevor sets the direction of the organisation, leads our national open policy development programmes and builds strategic relationships with key stakeholders across the creative, cultural and research ecosystem.

 His published research, policy reports and book chapters span a range of policy areas.
 Some of his more high profile projects for Culture Commons include a four nations open policy development programme examining ‘cultural devolution’, the scoping of a new National Cultural Data Observatory and the supporting the sector through the Covid-19 pandemic.

-Before establishing Culture Commons, Trevor was a political advisor to the Deputy Leader of the Labour Party - the now Deputy Prime Minister - as well as the Shadow Minister for Small Business and the Shadow Secretary of State for Digital, Culture, Media and Sport (DCMS), advising on landmark Bills and legislation passing through the UK Parliament.
+Before establishing Culture Commons, Trevor was a a political and policy advisor to several senior parliamentarians, including a former Deputy Prime Minister, a Shadow Minister for Small Business and a Shadow Secretary of State for Digital, Culture, Media and Sport (DCMS).
+He advised on several landmark Bills and legislation passing through the UK Parliament.

-In 2019, Trevor was the senior research at Labour Together, working with Ed Miliband and senior commissioners on the most comprehensive and data driven report on the general election result ever conducted by the party; this work is still influencing policy today.
+In 2019, Trevor was the senior researcher at Labour Together, working with Ed Miliband and other senior commissioners on the most comprehensive and data driven report on the general election result ever conducted by the Labour Party; this work is still influencing policy today.

-For the UK left the European Union, Trevor was also Chief of Staff to Labour parliamentarians in the European Parliament, supporting the Vice President of the Culture and Education Committee (CULT) to harmonise creative and cultural policy across the then 28 Member States.
+Before the UK left the European Union, Trevor was also Chief of Staff to MEPs in the European Parliament, supporting the Vice President of the Culture and Education Committee (CULT) to harmonise creative and cultural policy across the then 28 Member States.

 In 2023, the US Ambassador to the UK nominated Trevor to be an International Visiting Leader on the US Department of State’s premier professional development programme.
 He represented the UK's creative industries in Washington, New York and several other states and is now an active alumni.